Cornbread Stuffing

 Crack eggs into small bowl.
 Whisk together and add to the cornbread mixture.
 Stir well.

 Add in remaining chicken stock (or as much as you think it needs to get it moist).
-Spoon stuffing into buttered baking or casserole dish.
+Spoon stuffing mixture into buttered baking or casserole dish.

 Cover + Bake

-Make Ahead
+Make Ahead + Storing Leftovers

 Although you can make this Thanksgiving stuffing recipe ahead of time it is best fresh out of the oven!
 I totally get the need to make some dishes the day before or to eat as leftovers.

 So to make ahead of time, follow the directions accordingly.
 Then seal the casserole dish with its lid or by tightly wrapping the top with plastic wrap.
 Store in the fridge for up to 4 days.
+If storing leftovers, you can move leftovers to an airtight container with lid.

 cornbread stuffing in dish with serving spoon

-More Stuffing Recipes to Try
+More Stuffing Recipes to Try!

 cornbread stuffing in dish being scooped out with serving spoon